sesanetwork/go-vassalo/README.md

-# U2U Consensus Protocol
+# sesa Consensus Protocol

-An implementation of U2U Consensus protocol based on Hashgraph, aBFT and DPOS
+An implementation of sesa Consensus protocol based on Hashgraph, aBFT and DPOS